Approaches to Conflict-free Replicated Data Types

 A common approach to solve this limitation is to use tombstones to mark removal, but it has the significant drawback of making the state grow forever.
 An example of such approach is the 2P-Set~\cite{shapiro:inria-00555588} (two-phase set) CRDT: it allows add and remove, but once removed, an element cannot be re-added.
 The implementation uses a pair of sets, to track adds and removes, each set only growing, making the state always growing and eventually large after some time, even when the number of elements considered to be in the set is small.

 \topic{Causal CRDTs}

-A general approach to allow removal of information while avoiding tombstones is used in \emph{Causal CRDTs}~\cite{DBLP:journals/jpdc/AlmeidaSB18}, which draw inspiration from \emph{Dotted Version Vectors}~\cite{DBLP:journals/corr/abs-1011-5808}.
+A general approach to allow removing information while avoiding tombstones is used in \emph{Causal CRDTs}~\cite{DBLP:journals/jpdc/AlmeidaSB18}, drawing inspiration from \emph{Dotted Version Vectors}~\cite{DBLP:journals/corr/abs-1011-5808}.
 The state has two components: a \emph{dot store} and a \emph{causal context}.
-The dot store (DS) is a container for data type specific information; each information item is tagged with a unique event identifier, a \emph{dot}, in the form of a pair (replica-identifier $\times$ counter).
-The causal context (CC) represents the causal history: the ids of all visible updates, normally encoded by a compact version vector.
+The dot store (DS) is a container for data type specific information; each information item is tagged with a unique event identifier, a \emph{dot}, which is a pair (replica-identifier $\times$ counter).
+The causal context (CC) represents the causal history: the ids of all visible updates, normally encoded by a version vector.